 Here are some useful features of microlearning that make it a perfect learning tool for those in the corporate world.

 The benefit of this feature of microlearning is that it ensures that the learners get enough time to fully comprehend what they have been taught.
-This implies a better understanding and greater information retention rate.
+This implies a better understanding and a greater information retention rate.

 It Is Focused On Information that Learners ‘Need to Know’